ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/process-images.md

 layout: "learningpathall"
 ---
 ## Process images
-In the final step, you will process the camera image with OpenCV.
+In this final step, you will process the camera image with OpenCV.

 To do so, you will declare another Mat for storing the processed image.
 Then, depending on whether the CheckBox is checked, you will apply the adaptive thresholding algorithm to the input image.

 Proceed as follows (all changes to be made in MainActivity.kt):